GL0VGames/KnifeFight/README.md

 4. Place the decks off to the side, where there is enough room for adjacent discard piles.

 It's that simple to set up.
 Of course, it wouldn't be a game without rules of some form.

+## Rules

+### Basic Turn Progression

+Knife Fight is played in a series of rounds, during which players;
+1. Play cards and compare their effects
+2. Apply damage cards to their corresponding damage piles
+3. Draw cards from their decks to regain their hands of 3
+4. "Bleed" by discarding cards from their decks based on the sum of their individual damage piles

+This cycle repeats until one or both of the players no longer have cards in their deck.
+That point is bleeding to death.